sap-tutorials/Tutorials/tutorials/iot-ds-4-build-test/iot-ds-4-build-test.md

     ![Nav Start 1](/images/nav_start_2.png)

-  3. A new browser tab is opened to the Home page of the Fiori Portal Site.
+  3. A new browser tab is opened to the Home page of the Fiori Launchpad Site.

   4. Open the previous browser tab, a new action history is saved in Execution Result.